The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 As good as the documentation is, it does not mean you will get a perfect impression the first time.
 I didn’t.

-Take your time with the impression.
+Take sure you take your time with the impression.
 Do not try to rush it.

 Taking the impression is an odd sensation.
 You will likely dribble.
 Keeping your mouth open for that long whilst pressing on the tray to ensure a good impression is just a bit of a strange experience.